Wilmington, NC Estate Planning

 Legacy Law NC provides flat-fee wills and revocable living trusts for individuals and families in Wilmington and Southeastern North Carolina.
 Planning meetings are virtual for convenience, with signing in Wilmington.
 Our goal is to provide thoughtful counsel, efficient execution, and a modern client experience.

-Book a Free Introduction Call
+Book a Free Consultation

 A Practical Approach to Estate Planning